dsidavis/DSIWeb/README.md

 And you will be able to preview your blog at a local address `http://localhost:8000`.

-# How to modify content of the website
+# How to add / modify the content of the website
 The content files are under these paths and can be in either markdown or html formats.
 ```